torbjornmolin/torbjornmolin.github.io/content/post/imout-ranger-rc.md

 flashrom -p mstarddc_spi:dev=/dev/i2c-1:0x49 -v backup_image.bin
 ```

-Will then get you a backup of the current content of the flash (provided that your i2c interface is available on /dev/i2c-1)
+Then gets you a backup of the current content of the flash (provided that your i2c interface is available on /dev/i2c-1)
 Once you have that, use flashrom to write new content to the flash (the chips on my cameras were 8mb NOR flash chips).